 Another area that Spinning is working with his staff and the community to address is the issue of child well-being.
 That includes taking a closer look at how trauma and brain development affect outcomes for abused and neglected children.
 Through a federal grant, the agency will be working with other community partners to improve access to trauma screening, trauma assessments and linkage to behavioral health for children served by Children Services.

 Spinning strongly believes that engaging the community in the work of child protection is very important.
-"The reality is that children are only involved in our system for a short period of time," he said.
+"The reality is that children are only involved in our system for a short period of time," he says.
 "Meeting the needs of our most vulnerable citizens and their families is a community responsibility.
 Together, we must work to keep children safe and families strong."

-Spinning came to FCCS with extensive background in the field of health and human services and 11 years of experience as director of the Madison County Department of Job and Family Services.
+Spinning came to FCCS with an extensive background in the field of health and human services and 11 years of experience as director of the Madison County Department of Job and Family Services.
 He has served as past president of the Public Children Services Association of Ohio (PCSAO), which represents the legislative interests of child welfare agencies in all Ohio counties.
 He is currently the chair of the Franklin County Family and Children First Council.
 He also serves on the Learn4Life Steering Committee, an advisory board for the Franklin County Department of Job and Family Services, PCSAO, advisory boards for the Franklin County Court, Communities In Schools, and the Community Shelter Board Rebuilding Funder Collaborative.
 He was also a member of the Columbus Education Commission.
 Spinning is active in various committees that support the agency's mission of protecting children and strengthening families.

 Spinning attended Ohio University, where he earned a bachelor's degree in health care and a master's degree in health care administration.